← Back to blog

 What is the best Paddle affiliate tracking software for most SaaS teams?

-The best fit usually depends on your operating constraint.
-Tolt is attractive when speed matters, Rewardful when you want a polished recurring SaaS affiliate workflow, and Partnero when you want broader partner-program flexibility.
-If you already have strong engineering support, a custom Paddle webhook-based setup can also work.
+The best fit depends on your operating constraint.
+TinyAffiliate is a strong fit when you want lean founder-controlled tracking and payout review.
+Tolt is attractive when speed matters, Partnero when you want broader partner-program automation, Rewardful when you want a polished recurring SaaS workflow, and FirstPromoter when you need a mature affiliate platform.

 Can you do affiliate tracking with Paddle?